 Diflucan belongs to a group of drugs called the ‘azoles’ and, unlike the previous two drugs, Diflucan is absorbed by the intestines and is referred to as a systemic anti-fungal drug.
 Diflucan is a more modern drug than nystatin and amphotericin.
 It was first used in Europe during the 1980’s and licensed in the US in 1990.
 A lot of doctors and patients have found Diflucan (and other azoles) to be effective where nystatin and amphotericin have failed.
 It has been found to be very safe, considering its systemic action, with few side-effects reported by patients.

 Sporanox is one of the newest azole drugs, having been licensed in the US in 1993.
-It would seem to be similar in safety and effectiveness as Diflucan but may be a more successful treatment for certain species of Candida and other fungal infections as Diflucan may be more effective for other species.
-Unless you have a stool sample tested and a particular species of Candida/yeast can be detected and tested for sensitivity to different drugs, it is a matter of trial and error with regards to which will work best for you.
+It would seem to be similar to Diflucan in safety and effectiveness, but may be a more successful treatment for certain species of Candida and other fungal infections as Diflucan may be more effective for other species.
+Unless you have a stool sample tested and a particular species of Candida/yeast can be detected and tested for sensitivity to different drugs, it is a matter of trial and error with regard to which will work best for you.

 Berberine is an alkaloid found in an herb called barberry (Berberis vulgaris) and related plants as well as in goldenseal, oregon grape root and Chinese goldthread.
 This herb has long been used in chinese and ayurvedic medicine.
 Berberine has significant anti-fungal activity and is also effective against some kinds of bacteria.
 As with all previously covered anti-fungals, berberine is reported to spare beneficial organisms such as lactobacilli species.
 An added benefit for some people is its anti-diarrheal action.
 Research has shown that berberine can effectively prevent Candida species from producing an enzyme called lipase, which they use to help colonize.
 Berberine has also been widely shown to have a powerful directly anti-fungal action.

 Oregano is familiar to most people as the strong smelling herb commonly used as a seasoning in Italian food.
 This is usually Oregano marjoram rather than Oregano vulgare which we are interested in here.
 Oregano vulgare contains a variety of substances that make it an effective anti-fungal.
-In a study assessing its action against Candida albicans, carvacrol, a major phenolic constituent of the oil, Oregano vulgare was found to inhibit Candida to a greater extent than caprylic acid.
-It is also highly effective against many bacteria with studies published in the most prestigious medical journals showing it is as effective as many antibiotic drugs.
+In a study assessing its action against Candida albicans, carvacrol, a major phenolic constituent of the oil Oregano vulgare, was found to inhibit Candida to a greater extent than caprylic acid.
+It is also highly effective against many bacteria with studies published in the most prestigious medical journals showing it to be as effective as many antibiotic drugs.

 Cellulase is a relatively new treatment approach for intestinal yeast infections.
 The cell wall of common intestinal yeast such as Candida species has been found to be made mainly from cellulose.
 Cellulase is the enzyme that breaks down cellulose and hence, when significant concentrations come into contact with yeast cells the cell wall is irreparably damaged and the organism dies.
 It’s claimed that using this mode of action, the yeast do not release a flood of toxins when they die as occurs with most other anti-fungal agents.
 This way the sufferer does not experience the usual die-off symptoms to any significant degree.
 The yeast should be unable to develop resistance to cellulase products as they lack the ability to modify their cell wall.
 As cellulase products have only been around for a few years, reports of their effectiveness in practice are limited, although they offer a promising alternative to more established treatments.